August 5, 2008 it hit me . . . three years ago, this day was the last time I saw my brother.

 How was I to know?

-2 months and 27 days later
+two months and twenty seven days later

 in an early November snowstorm